-Brussels shopping is not limited to chocolates, beer and lace, although these three are definitely worth checking out for their quality and craftsmanship.
-During your Brussels vacation, you can sample the highest quality boutique shops and the most eclectic mix of goods at Brussels markets!
+As you surely expect, Brussels shopping is not limited to what most tourists buy.
+Chocolates, beer and lace.
+Although these are definitely worth checking out for their quality craftsmanship.
+During your Brussels vacation, you can also sample the highest quality boutique shops, the most eclectic mix of goods at Brussels markets and more.
+Read further.

-Most Brussels people will shop on Saturdays because shops are closed on Sundays.
-So if you want to avoid overcrowded shops and messy clothes racks, then avoid shopping on Saturday afternoons.
-On Sundays the shops near the Grand Place are generally open and so are some of the Brussels markets.
+Most Brusselans will shop on Saturdays because most shops are closed on Sundays.
+So if you want to avoid overcrowded shops and messy clothes racks, then avoid shopping on Saturdays.
+On Sundays some shops near the Grand Place will be most likely open and so will some of the Brussels markets.

 Brussels has one of the oldest shopping arcades in the world and a variety of others.
 Unlike ordinary shopping malls, galeries or arcades offer high quality brands and luxury items.
 They are normally set inside old buildings, great for escaping the rain and shine to shop at leisure.

 Brussels duty free shopping

 Buying Duty Free is no longer possible within the EU.
 Go to the airport section to find out more about duty free shopping available from the airports.
 This is why you will not find any duty free shops within Brussels city.
 You can still purchase duty free items before boarding international flights out of the EU after passing through customs into the international terminal.
 The shops are called Sky Shops.